Gold is a precious metal; the chemical element number 79 with symbol Au, from gold's Latin name Aurum.

 The jewelry produced in Italy, like VIA OREFICI JEWELRY, is made of 18 karat gold or 750/1000 (it means that it is mainly pure gold, with a small part made of other metals -silver and copper-).

-The goldsmiths hallmark their pieces accordingly.
-18karat jewelry made in Italy has two identification marks: the number 750, indicating the 750/1000 percentage of pure gold, and the goldsmith/factory registered number, made of two letters for the producer's city, and a number.
+The goldsmiths hallmark their finished pieces; the 18karat jewelry made in Italy has two identification marks: the number 750, indicating the 750/1000 percentage of pure gold, and the goldsmith/factory registered number, made of two letters for the producer's city, and a number.

 Our goldsmith workshop number in Genova was GE212.
 A well-known jewelry factory in Arezzo is called UnoAErre(1AR) from its registered number AR (the city of Arezzo) and its number 1 (since it was the first jewelry factory opened in Arezzo!).